-Personal Injury Attorneys in Florida Provide Effective Legal Services to Victims of ATV Accidents in the Lakeland Area
+Personal Injury Attorney in Florida Provides Effective Legal Services to Victims of ATV Accidents in the Lakeland Area

 All-terrain vehicles (ATVs) are very popular recreational vehicles in Florida, especially on the beaches and in the Everglades, since they offer riders the freedom to drive without the fear of too much traffic.
 However, just because there are plenty of places in Florida to ride ATVs doesn’t mean you are safe from being involved in an accident.
 Dangerous trails and defective ATV parts contribute to the countless accidents riders throughout the state fall victim to every year.
-At Kaylor, Kaylor & Leto, P.A., our attorneys represent those who have been injured in an ATV accident due to someone else’s negligence.
+At Kaylor, Kaylor & Leto, P.A., Attorney Nora Leto represents those who have been injured in an ATV accident due to someone else’s negligence.

 Types of injuries associated with ATV accidents

 Due to the overall lack of protection that an ATV provides, the risk of serious injury caused by an accident is always very high.
 The most common types of injuries we see riders sustain due to ATV accidents include:

 Unlike cars, trucks and motorcycles, ATVs don’t tend to collide with each other.
 The risk of a serious accident, however, is still present.
 Most ATV accidents usually involve:

 - Rollovers — This occurs when an ATV traveling at a high rate of speed makes a sudden turn and rolls over multiple times.
 While driver error may cause this, it’s also possible that faulty brakes or a faulty steering mechanisn cause the vehicle to go out of control.

 - Crash landings — ATV riders are often trained to make jumps off a ramp or another obstacle.
 However, these ramps sometimes carry unnecessary dangers that the operator of a property or commercial course fails to warn a rider about.
 These jumps then become even more dangerous and can cause unnecessary injuries to a rider.